 In version 3, the structure and requirements of the program are in line with the IFS Food Standard, IFS Product and Process Approach, the assessment trail, the new Codex Alimentarius, and the latest regulations.
 Also, the risk-based approach is better represented.

+The requirements are clarified in the guidance aligned with evolving market patterns.
 Version 3 presents 15 new requirements, which are essential for complying with legal and customer expectations and essential fundamental topics.
 It also complements the elementary food safety and quality management processes.

 The wording used in the program is made clear and explicit, making it easier for everyone to understand and follow.
 To simplify the implementation and monitoring process, the guideline is now integrated into the checklist.